- Interview Prep

 There is one big no-no. This no-no is even bigger than being rude.
 Don’t text.
 It is far too casual a form of communication, and it will come off as extremely unprofessional.

-Here are some examples of good and bad interview rejections.
+Below are examples of good and bad ways to decline an interview:

 -